 Although automated voice response units may increase productivity, having someone to answer the phone provides a personal touch and shows that the physician’s office cares about the patients.

-Voicemail, Answering Machines, and Answering Services Etiquette
+Proper Phone Etiquette for Voicemail, Answering Machines, and Answering Services

 In conjunction with automated voice response units, the physician’s office may use voicemail or an answering machine if the office is closed or the medical office administrative assistant is away from the telephone.
 The caller can leave a message and have the medical office administrative assistant call back when available.
+It is crucial to maintain professionalism during each phone call, even when using voicemail or answering services, to ensure effective communication and build a positive first impression.

 An additional offering that a physician’s office may use is an answering service.
 This allows a live person to answer the phone after hours, especially if the patient is having an emergency.